dgatf/oscilloscope_rp2040/README.md

 Configure the input signal from +3.3V-0V to +5V-5V and add AC coupling.

 For the gain an opamp could be added, but since we've 12bits ADC on the RP2040, will scale from 12bits value to 8bits.
-Maximum effective scale (gain) is 16.
-For bigger gains, use an additionnal opamp befere centering the signal.
+Maximum gain is 16.
+For bigger gains, use an additionnal opamp before centering the signal.

 Signal conversion: